clint3501/ledspicer/README.md

 Mr Robot also pointed out that the profile_arcade.xml does not require animation scripts

-My comment: I used the profile_arcade.xml which has the default animation and the default.xml has button colors defined.
+My comment: I used the profile_arcade.xml which has my default animation and the default.xml has button colors defined.
 However in the ledspicerd.conf I called out profile_arcade.xml in place of the default.xml and all works fine at my end.)

 <<END UPDATE>>